bandarupallirajesh/git_session/Readme.txt

 # This is Readme.txt file.
 # Added new file in scr
-# added new file in test
+# added new file in test.py

 # Added new files in scr